 It’s important not to think of the entire process of discovery as a single event.
-The best way to use sales discovery questions is to include them early on during the qualifying stage of your sales discovery process, before you move forward into sales presentations or demos.
+The best way to use sales discovery questions is to include them early on during the qualifying stage of your sales discovery process before you move forward into sales presentations or product demos.

 What is the sales discovery process?

-The sales discovery process includes a number of early steps in the sales pipeline and helps you build a connection with your prospect.
+The sales discovery process includes several early steps in the sales pipeline and helps your sales team build a connection with your prospect.
 It involves six key components: